Your Austin Real Estate Investment and Wealth Building

 I just think it’s the wrong thing to focus on because that’s not what ultimately determines the success or failure of a real estate “buy and hold” investment, over time.
 I’ll explain further below with an actual real life example of a property I actually own.

 What I do want from my real estate investment is that it produce a slow, steady, reliable increase in Net Worth over time.
 That’s it.
 I’m patient, as this is something that happens over decades, not a quick flip.
-Sylvia and I are “Buy and Hold” real estate investors, and that’s who we specialize in helping as well.
-We help people seeking wealth accumulation, not income.
+I am a “Buy and Hold” real estate investor, and that’s who I specialize in helping as well.
+I help people seeking wealth accumulation, not income.

 I don’t need “income from rent”, aka “positive cash flow” at this point.
-I will want that and we will get it later in life, after all the real estate is paid off.
-But, for now, Sylvia and I are on a journey to cross our “financial freedom finish line”, which is that point in time at which, should we so desire, we can quit working forever and not run out of money – ever.
+I will want that and will get it later in life, after all the real estate is paid off.
+But, for now, I am on a journey to cross a “financial freedom finish line”, which is that point in time at which, should I so desire, I can quit working forever and not run out of money – ever.
 This should be your financial goal as well.
 That is my hope for you.

-Sylvia and I will in fact reach our financial freedom finish line because we’ll own a number of “free and clear” rental properties that continue to appreciate in value while also producing rental income sufficient to support the lifestyle we desire.
+I will in fact reach that financial freedom finish line because I’ll own a number of “free and clear” rental properties that continue to appreciate in value while also producing rental income sufficient to support the lifestyle I desire.
 That’s the end game.
 Current “cash flow” income today is not important to me because it doesn’t affect the progress toward that goal nearly as much as other factors do.

 I’m building future wealth with real estate, not looking for a present income stream.
 It’s no different than the “negative cash flow” (if you want to think about it that way) which you invest into your IRA/401K through monthly payroll deduction or “dollar cost averaging” outside your paycheck.
 That’s how I think about “negative” real estate cash flow.